mzazon/awesome-cloud-projects/aws/configuration-management-systems-manager/configuration-management-systems-manager.md

 4. **Create State Manager Association for SSM Agent Updates**:

-   State Manager associations define the relationship between configuration documents and target instances.
+   State Manager associations define the relationship between configuration documents and target instances, establishing automated configuration management workflows.
 This association ensures that SSM Agent stays updated across all managed instances, which is critical for security and functionality.
-The AWS-UpdateSSMAgent document handles updates safely with built-in rollback capabilities if issues occur, minimizing disruption to your infrastructure.
+The AWS-UpdateSSMAgent document handles updates safely with built-in rollback capabilities, while the weekly schedule balances security with operational stability by avoiding frequent disruptions.

    ```bash
    # Create association to keep SSM Agent updated